Air Fryer Disadvantages: 8 Honest Problems Nobody Talks About

 6. Acrylamide Still Forms at High Temperatures

-Acrylamide is a chemical that forms when starchy foods like potatoes and bread are cooked above 120 degrees Celsius.
-This happens in all high-heat cooking methods - deep frying, baking, roasting, and air frying.
-Air frying produces less acrylamide than deep frying (studies show 30-40% less), but it does not eliminate it entirely.
+Acrylamide forms when starchy foods like potatoes and bread are cooked above 120 degrees Celsius.
+It appears in all high-heat cooking - deep frying, baking, roasting, and air frying.
+The good news: air frying makes far less of it.

 7. Plastic Smell on First Use